alexji/mikerun/README.md

 - [ ] Add exposure time calculator

 ## Instrument Notes
 * 3-7-2019: since my last run in Nov 2018, they moved the quartz lamp to be a bit further away.
 I find calibration times need about 3-4x more exposure to achieve similar counts.
+The ThAr should not be affected.